Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 # PSA
 ### app update announcement
-📯 Welcome to Vanilla RTX App 3.1!
-This update brings dynamic info panels throughout the app to help you stay informed, including Changelogs for Vanilla RTX updates!
+📯 This update brings dynamic info panels throughout the app to help you stay informed, including Changelogs for Vanilla RTX updates, and much, much more...

 ### reactor temp announcement
 🟦 RTX Reactor is set to become free as a part of the Vanilla RTX App!